-More details can be found at the EU Commission website, where the new de minimis regulation and regulation no. 651/2014 of 17 June 2014 have been published.
+More details can be found at ec.europa.eu/competition/state_aid/legislation/block.html, where the new de minimis regulation and below regulation no. 651/2014 of 17 June 2014 have been published.

 4.3.7.10 Overhead/administration expenses